(Updated November 30, 2020)

 We hope everyone continues to stay safe and that you and your loved ones are doing well during these challenging times.
-Over the past month, a lot has changed, and as a consequence many questions have arisen.
-The goal of this blog is to answer frequently asked questions we’ve recently received about licensing exams.
+Since March, a lot has changed, and as a consequence, many questions have arisen.
+The goal of this blog is to answer frequently asked questions we’ve received about the licensing exams as the pandemic continues to affect exams.

 Are testing centers open?

 The answer to this question depends on where you live.
 At this time, mental health is considered an essential service.
 As a consequence, some testing centers have reopened to allow MFT, social work, and PCC candidates to sit for their exams.
-However, due to varying local ordinances, not all testing centers are operational as of yet (updated April 26, 2020).
-We do not have a list of which test centers are open (nor are we aware of one that exists), so you will need to contact your individual test center.
+However, due to varying local ordinances, not all testing centers are operational as of yet and those that are open are often operating at a lower capacity.
+We do not have a list of which test centers are open (nor are we aware of one that exists), so you will need to contact your individual test vendor.

-In addition, due to social distancing and safety considerations more broadly, test sites that are now open have very limited availability.
-Even if centers near you are open, it is still quite possible that you will not be able to schedule your exam until late summer or early fall.
+As a consequence of the changes required to protect public safety, test sites that are now open have very limited availability.
+Even if centers near you are open, it is still quite possible that you will not be able to schedule your exam until late winter or spring.
 We recommend you schedule your exam as soon as possible.
 You may choose to check intermittently on the test centers’ website to see if earlier spots are available.

 How do I schedule my exam?